Kubernetes

 Docker Desktop includes Kubernetes.

-Or create a file called blog.yaml and enter this command:
+Or I created a file called blog.yaml and used this command:

 http://<ip address of the computer running Docker Desktop>:8080

-The Docker image running in two Kubernetes pods.
+I ran the Docker image in two Kubernetes pods.

-The Docker image running in two Kubernetes pods.
+I ran the Docker image in two Kubernetes pods.

 blog.yaml